List of monsters in Marvel Comics: Warlord Kaa

 Warlord Kaa is a giant shadow monster who first appeared in Strange Tales #79 and was created by Stan Lee and Jack Kirby.

 Warlord Kaa is the leader of the Shadow Realm.
 He led his fellow shadow monsters into invading Earth until a mystery writer named Phillip Lawrence found out and alerted the United Nations of their invasion.
 The shadow monsters were captured, but Warlord Kaa escaped leaving a message in the sky vowing to return and succeed next time.

+During the "Dark Reign" storyline, Quasimodo researches Warlord Kaa for Norman Osborn.
+He recommends to Osborn to ally with another Shadow Realm inhabitant to overthrow Warlord Kaa if Osborn fails to negotiate with him.
+In order to get a further analysis, Quasimodo suggests to Osborn to enlist a Darkforce user like Quagmire.